utkarshg6/3patti-dapp/README.md

-# 3patti-dapp
+# Decentralized Teen Patti

-A decentralized web app where you can play the cards game Teen Patti.
+A decentralized web app where you can play the cards game _Teen Patti_.